• Skip to primary navigation

 Slovak Republic (Slovakia)

-The Country’s territory spans about 49,000 square kilometres (19,000 sq mi) and is mostly mountainous.
+The Country’s territory spans about 49,000 square kilometers (19,000 sq mi) and is mostly mountainous.
 The population is over 5.4 million and consists mostly of ethnic Slovaks.
 The capital and largest city is Bratislava, and the second-largest city is Košice.
 The official language is Slovak.

 According to the 2015 OECD report, Slovakia is one of 8 countries with free college university systems.